To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 The Salter EK5876 Digital Air Fryer isn’t the most hi-tech air fryer you can buy, nor does it offer every function that some air fryers can.
 Still, what it does, it does well: it gives a solid cooking performance with enough space for most, if not all, foods, and has a useful range of presets, all at a price point that’s affordable.

-However, if you want an air fryer with fewer quibbles still, and one that doesn’t need to be cleaned by hand, you might want to turn your attention to the pricier wonder that is the Ninja Air Fryer Max Pro 6.2l AF180UK.
+However, if you want an air fryer with fewer quibbles still, you might want to turn your attention to the pricier wonder that is the Ninja Air Fryer Max Pro 6.2l AF180UK.
 And even better, that one’s dishwasher safe.

 Read more